 Download our teaching English in Asia guide

-Requirements for Teaching English in South Korea
+Requirements for Teaching in Korea

 What are the requirements for teaching English in South Korea?
 You’ll need a bachelor’s degree, a TEFL certificate with at least 120 hours of learning experience, and in some cases, you’ll need to be a native English speaker, and have some teaching experience – though some employers will prioritise qualifications over experience.